 Most of the time, shin splints will heal over time without the use of invasive procedures.
 But if shin splints get bad enough, seeing a pediatric orthopedist is a great way to work towards a treatment plan and solution for relief from shin splints.

 It is not uncommon for children to suffer from broken bones at some point in their life.
 Children like to be adventurous, which can easily lead to injury and broken bones.
-Thankfully, pediatric orthopedists have you covered when an accident goes terribly wrong.
+Thankfully, pediatric orthopedists have you covered when an accident goes wrong.

 Proper bone growth is an important part of children’s’ development.
-Damage to growth plates, which is the soft tissue between the ends of bones, is an important part of growing and developing as this tissue grows along with the bones and eventually turns into bone itself.
+Damage to growth plates, which is the soft tissue between the ends of bones, is an important part of growing and developing as this tissue grows along with the bones and eventually turns into the bone itself.
 Pediatric orthopedists can ensure that bones heal properly so that your child’s development doesn’t suffer.

 Accidents from children falling or from being hit in the head while playing sports can lead to a concussion.
 This traumatic brain injury occurs after a blow to the head.
-Some concussions can be mild while others may be more severe, but every concussion should be taken seriously, and medical treatment is necessary after receiving a concussion.
+Some concussions can be mild, while others may be more severe, but every concussion should be taken seriously, and medical treatment is necessary after receiving a concussion.

 If your child has been in an accident or experienced an injury, whether from playing with friends or being involved in a car accident, pediatric orthopedists at AICA Orthopedics can help.
-With accurate diagnosis and dedicated treatment, your child can recover and you as a parent can have peace of mind that they are in qualified hands.
+With accurate diagnosis and dedicated treatment, your child can recover, and you, as a parent, can have peace of mind that they are in qualified hands.
 Call today to schedule an appointment with the very best pediatric orthopedists in Atlanta.